-Sustainable textile certifications exist to protect and inform the consumer about the quality of what they are buying, whether the textiles were produced and manufactured in a manner that protects the environment and whether the textile mills have working conditions that are ethical i.e, respect the rights of workers.
+Sustainable textile certifications exist to protect and inform the consumer about the quality of what they are buying, whether the textiles were produced and manufactured in a manner that protects the environment and whether the textile mills have ethical working conditions.

 Roughly 100 global labels consider environmental sustainability, social sustainability or consumers’ health, in the textile and clothing industry.
 The standards are created by public institutions, private certification companies, NGOs, textile industry federations, or even retailers themselves.

-The following are a few key certifications and standards that responsible companies can use to certify their products as evidence of using sustainable practices in certain stages of product manufacture.
+The following are a few popular certifications and standards that responsible companies can use to certify their products as evidence of using sustainable practices in certain stages of product manufacture.

 The certificate, which is renewable every 3 years, is issued after an audit of production facilities by an official from OEKO-TEX®.
 Even after certification, OEKO-TEX® will still carry random audits to ensure that the certified company is still in compliance with the terms of the certification.

 A key advantage of STeP is that it connects suppliers to brands and retailers looking for textiles and textile products that are produced ethically.